 This could suggest that high profile and highly criticised cases of failed corporate governance and demonstrations of failed whistleblowing processes have raised awareness of its necessity.

-In our trust in the boardroom publication, we have explored how critical transparency is to ensuring a sustainable, ethical and future proof culture and organisation.
+In our securing your future publication, we have explored how critical transparency is to ensuring a sustainable, ethical and future proof culture and organisation.
 Effective mechanisms for escalating employee and stakeholder concerns has to be a part of this.
 If stakeholders, and crucially employees feel empowered to hold themselves and peers accountable for their behaviour – then Boards and senior leadership are much more able to build an organisation which is built on integrity and accurate business intelligence.

 Whilst our research reveals that too many middle market businesses remain exposed to whistleblowing, probably more concerning is the relatively slow rate of progress in terms of improving the governance and supporting processes in this key area.